Aminkta/DS_salary_prediction/README.md

 # Data Scientists and Machine Learning Engineers salary predictions in the US

-#  The models that examined are Ridge Regression, Random Forest, Gradient Boost and KNN.
+The models examined are Ridge Regression, Random Forest, Gradient Boost and KNN.